Ynn/selfstar/for-beginners/basic-follow-me.md

 {code lang="java"}
 {literal}
+/**
+ * Bind Method for PresenceSensors dependency.
+ * This method is used to manage device listener.
+ */
-/** Bind Method for null dependency */ public void bindPresenceSensor(PresenceSensor presenceSensor, Map properties) {
+public synchronized void bindPresenceSensor(PresenceSensor presenceSensor, Map properties) {
-   //register the listener :
-   presenceSensor.addListener(this);
-   mapPresenceSensors.put(presenceSensor.getSerialNumber(), presenceSensor);
+  // Add the listener to the presence sensor presenceSensor.addListener(this); //..
 }
 {/literal}
 {/code}